Ville Husso: St. Louis Blues

 On 10 May 2016, he signed a three-year, entry-level contract with the St. Louis Blues of the National Hockey League (NHL).
-After attending the Blues 2016 training camp, he was reassigned to AHL affiliate, the Chicago Wolves, on 29 September 2016.
+After attending the Blues' 2016 training camp, he was assigned to American Hockey League (AHL) affiliate, the Chicago Wolves, on 29 September.

-Husso made his North American debut with the Wolves against the Grand Rapids Griffins on 15 October 2016 to begin the 2016–17 season.
-It was the first of two games he started in with the Chicago Wolves of the American Hockey League (AHL).
-Through the two AHL games, he posted a save percentage of .914 and a goals against of 2.53.
+Husso made his North American debut with the Wolves against the Grand Rapids Griffins on 15 October, to begin the 2016–17 season.
+It was the first of two games he started in with AHL's Chicago Wolves.
+Through the two games, he posted a SV% of .914 and a GAA of 2.53.
 He was reassigned to the Missouri Mavericks of the ECHL on 26 October.
-Husso thrived in net for the Mavericks, where he was fifth on the St. Louis Blues’ organizational goalie depth chart.
-On 23 December, Husso earned his first pro shutout with 33 saves in a 4–0 victory over the Wichita Thunder.
-Husso returned to the Chicago Wolves in late December 2016, where he had continued success, posting a save percentage of .925 and goals against of 2.21 through five games played for the Wolves.
+Husso thrived in net for the Mavericks, where he was fifth on the St. Louis Blues' organizational goaltender depth chart.
+On 23 December, Husso earned his first professional shutout with 33 saves in a 4–0 victory over the Wichita Thunder.
+Husso returned to the Chicago Wolves in late December 2016, where he had continued success, posting a SV% of .925 and GAA of 2.21 through five games played for the Wolves.

 On 20 July 2019, the Blues re-signed Husso to a one-year, two-way contract extension.

-In the pandemic shortened 2020–21 season, on 31 January 2021, Husso recorded his first win in the NHL, in a 4–1 game over the Anaheim Ducks.
+In the pandemic-shortened 2020–21 season, on 31 January 2021, Husso recorded his first win in the NHL, in a 4–1 game over the Anaheim Ducks.
 On 12 May, Husso recorded his first NHL shutout in a 4–0 win over the Minnesota Wild.
 The 2021–22 season was a breakout for Husso, who began it as the backup goaltender to Jordan Binnington, but then saw his role expand as Binnington struggled.
-By the end of the regular season he had taken over the starting position, which in turn raised questions about the future of the team's goaltending, as Binnington was signed to a lengthy and expensive contract while Husso was to become a free agent.
-He finished the regular season with a 25–7–6 record and a .919 save percentage.
+By the end of the regular season he had taken over the starting position, which in turn raised questions about the future of the team's goaltending, as Binnington was signed to a lengthy and expensive contract, while Husso was to become a free agent.
+He finished the regular season with a 25–7–6 record and a .919 SV%.
 The Blues qualified for the 2022 Stanley Cup playoffs, entering the first round as underdogs against the Minnesota Wild, with Husso starting in net.
-However, Husso did not perform well in the early games, and with the Blues down 2–1 in the series Binnington reclaimed the net and led the team on a three-game winning streak to clinch the series.
+However, Husso did not perform well in the early games, and with the Blues down 2–1 in the series, Binnington reclaimed the net and led the team on a three-game winning streak to clinch the series.
 Husso served as backup until Binnington was injured during the second round series against the Colorado Avalanche, at which point he reclaimed the net.
-The Blues were defeated by the Avalanche in six games, while Husso recorded a .890 save percentage in the postseason.
+The Blues were defeated by the Avalanche in six games, while Husso recorded a .890 SV% in the postseason.